Cost of Attendance

 - Books: This component is determined using an average cost for books for an academic year based on data from a random sample of students at each level.

 A student’s cost of attendance can be adjusted in certain circumstances.
 Each of the standard components above can potentially be increased if the student has excess expenses.
 These adjustments would be handled on a case-by-case basis using professional judgment.
-A student’s cost of attendance can also be increased for costs related to childcare, the purchase of a computer or software, or additional study abroad fees.
+A student’s cost of attendance can also be increased for costs related to childcare expenses, the purchase of a computer or software, or additional study abroad fees.

-Assistant Director, Financial Aid & Scholarships
+Office of Financial Aid & Scholarships

 Lawrence, KS 66045

 12/12/2022: Reviewed and updated to clarify inclusion of technology fees in tuition component.

 10/10/2021: Reviewed and updated.